RohanCyberOps/tactages/README.md

 ## ⚠️ Disclaimer

-This tool is intended for **ethical hacking** and **educational purposes only**.
-Do not use it for illegal activities.
-The developers are not responsible for any misuse of this tool.
+This tool is strictly for **ethical hacking** and **educational purposes**.
+Misuse for unauthorized activities is prohibited, and the developers hold no responsibility for any misuse.

 ---

 ## 💬 Support

-If you encounter any issues or have suggestions, please open an issue on the [GitHub repository](https://github.com/RohanCyberOps/tactages/issues).
+For issues, suggestions, or feedback, open an issue on the [GitHub repository](https://github.com/RohanCyberOps/tactages/issues).

 ---